 Original text by Bernard-Marie Koltès.

-Original text copyright © Éditions de Minuit, translation copyright © Jeffrey Wainwright
+Original text © Éditions de Minuit, translation © Jeffrey Wainwright

-There is No Love is being re-released for Record Store Day 2019 on white vinyl, remixed and remastered, with new cover artwork photography by David Sylvian (as featured above).
-Available exclusively at participating independent record stores.
+There is No Love was re-released for Record Store Day 2019 on white vinyl, remixed and remastered, with new cover artwork photography by David Sylvian (as featured above).
+A small number of copies are available for sale here.

 The text of In the Solitude of Cotton Fields by Bernard-Marie Koltès is available here.

 Many thanks to Mark Wastell for his input to this article.
-All quotes are from our 2019 conversation unless otherwise specified.
+Full sources and acknowledgments for this article can be found here.